 How To Dispose of Waste in NJ

-Wondering what to do with your ordinary household garbage in New Jersey?
-Trash removal can be tricky in some areas with each municipality having its own rules and regulations, but this guide will help you understand how to dispose of your garbage and everyday junk safely, easily and effectively in the Garden State.
+Are you wondering what to do with your ordinary household garbage in New Jersey?
+Trash removal can be tricky in some areas due to each municipality having its own rules and regulations.
+This guide will help you understand how to dispose of your garbage and everyday junk safely, easily and effectively in the Garden State.

 Bulk trash is any item you can’t include on a normal trash day — furniture, flooring, appliances, car parts and liquids.
 Luckily for residents of New Jersey, most communities offer one day per month to collect these bulk garbage items.